Overview of Robinhood fees and charges

 Robinhood deposit fee

 Deposit fees are applied when you send money to your trading account from your bank account.
-Usually brokers don't charge money for that and Robinhood is not different: you will see the exact same amount on your brokerage account that you sent by any of the deposit methods Robinhood offers.
+Usually brokers don't charge money for that but Robinhood is different: they do charge you a fee when you transfer your money from your bank account to your brokerage account.

 Robinhood withdrawal fee